Email editors

 This function is especially helpful when creating multiple emails with slight changes in the copywriting or design.

 The HTML blocks allow you to create standardized email template components, such as headers, footers, or call-to-action buttons and reuse them in every email.
-Read more about HTML blocks here.
+Read more about HTML blocks HTML blocks.

-Currently, Bloomreach engagement does not support editing the head section in visual builder.
-However, if you wish to add Product Carousel to your email, prepare a template in visual editor, then export it as HTML.
+Bloomreach Engagement does not support editing the head section in visual builder.
+However, if you wish to add Product carousel to your email, prepare a template in visual editor, then export it as HTML.
 Paste the exported HTML into HTML editor and add the annotations code.

 It is not possible to add JSON code within Bloomreach campaign builder without having to convert to HTML either.
 Due to security reasons, the code is immediately removed when saving the campaign.